mlxndr/p/oup25/content.md

 * Language resists rigid systematization
 * Categories must "grow out of the relevant lexical field"
 * Only *users* really matter
-* Flexibility enables valid structuring
-* The limits of classification:
-  * "It is impossible to have a semantic classification that is uniquely and eternally valid"
-  * Multiple valid perspectives on same data
 * Classification as interpretation, not description

 ---

 ## Other Issues in Practice

 * Close reading of definitions sometimes insufficient